 “Thats what makes me mad!
 ITS PRESENTED AS NEWS!” one focus group user said.
 Another offered this assessment: “I think it’s a dirty way of getting your attention.
 Which is by lying.”

 A potential bright spot: “Half say they don’t like sponsored content but accept this as part of how they get free news,” the report says.
 This statement also offers publishers a potential opening to convince people not to use ad blockers: No ads, no journalism, and the world becomes a far less interesting place.
 But it’s not clear that a large enough chunk of Web users are concerned enough to make that a winning argument.

 In some respects, the reader hasn’t changed.
 Most have never really liked ads but have put up with them, by flipping past them in the old days of newspapers.
 But paper didn’t offer a button to erase ads.
 The ads didn’t blink annoyingly.
 The car ads didn’t follow them from the local news section to the baseball box scores.
 Now readers, not publishers, control what they want to see.

-Consumers are in charge of news—how they see it, when they’ll consume it, what they’ll pay for it—and if publishers want to survive, they better figure out a way to get more economically in sync with them.Michael Rosenwald is a staff writer at the Washington Post.
-Follow him on Twitter @mikerosenwald
+Consumers are in charge of news—how they see it, when they’ll consume it, what they’ll pay for it—and if publishers want to survive, they better figure out a way to get more economically in sync with them.Michael Rosenwald is a reporter at the Washington Post.
+He has also written for The New Yorker, Esquire, and The Economist.
+Follow him on Twitter @mikerosenwald.